AndreasHeger/CGATReport/doc/Overview.rst

       A bar plot.

-will insert a barplot (:class:`SphinxReportPlugins.Renderer.BarPlot`) at the current location.
+will insert a barplot (:class:`CGATReportPlugins.Renderer.BarPlot`) at the current location.
 The :term:`renderer` will obtain the data from a python class or function called *BarData* in the python module :file:`Trackers.py` that should be somewhere in the python search path